Unstructured-IO/unstructured/unstructured/ingest/v2/README.md

        --output-dir s3-small-batch-output \
        --num-processes 2

 Naturally, --num-processes may be adjusted for better instance utilization with multiprocessing.
+There is also an optional

 Installation note: make sure to install the following extras when installing unstructured, needed for the above command: